How Do You Handle Late Arrivals and Uninformed Absences in Your Office?

 gauravpatel1985

-First and foremost, do observe, investigate, and if it seems to be a legitimate reason, then try to accommodate him in an alternative shift.
+Hi Aarti, first and foremost, observe, investigate, and if it seems to be a legitimate reason, try to accommodate him in an alternative shift.
 However, if this still persists (if the reason is not legitimate), give a verbal warning twice, and the third should be a written warning (from the second warning onwards, it should be considered as part of the Disciplinary Procedure).
 After the written warning, the employment terminates.
 Due to absenteeism, a lot of workload is being transferred to other employees, which is not fair to them.
 If the employee on the verge of retrenchment performs well, they must be retained by making alternatives such as starting late and ending late.

 Hope this information helps.